By David Bradshaw, My Idea Factory

-5. “My shadow self is who I am” — This stage begins our personal ‘dark night of the soul’, we start discerning our True self and reality.
+5. “My shadow self is who I am” — This stage begins our personal ‘dark night of the soul’, we start discerning our True Self and reality.
 We find a cause worth dying for, a growing care for others, love for God and our neighbor.
 We practice “shadow boxing,” “walking our talk”.
 This stage can last a long time as we begin to embrace unconditional love and grow more accustomed to living with contradiction.
 It is inside the darkness that we find the true light.

 6. “My plan is useless, I am empty and powerless to save myself” — At this stage we finally give up on our own plans and instead ask, wait and trust our loving Creator for a spiritual breakthrough.
 We face the reality that when we can’t change our circumstances we must instead allow God to use the circumstances to change us.
 We learn how to sit in quiet meditation and draw upon a new Source.
 We move from religion to spirituality.
-In AA it is considered the first stage of transformation.
+In Alcoholics Anonymous (AA) it is considered the first stage of true transformation.
 It is an ‘identity transplant’ toward ‘unitive thinking’ and true spirituality.

 7. “I am so much more than I thought I was” — At this stage the false self has significantly died and our True self begins taking over more continuously.
 We learn the freedom and joy of living in the present moment, of engaging in pure action, and that Another is holding me, so I don’t need to hold myself.

-“When we believe there is another person who can make us whole, we are ineffectually calling ourselves ‘incomplete’ …We have the power within ourselves to achieve that oneness; we really mustn’t try to find the answers to our problems in another… their role in your life is to be a mirror — not a glue” writes Raven Fon in “Soul Mates Are Actually Our Soul Mirrors”
+“When we believe there is another person who can make us whole, we are ineffectually calling ourselves ‘incomplete’, writes Raven Fon in Soul Mates Are Actually Our Soul Mirrors.
+“We have the power within ourselves to achieve that oneness; we really mustn’t try to find the answers to our problems in another… their role in your life is to be a mirror — not a glue.”